cecilkbm/Automated-Asset-Inventory-Classification/README.md

 This project started with a simple question:
 “How can asset inventory be made continuous, accurate, and audit-ready?”

 Manual inventories quickly become outdated and unreliable, especially at scale.
-I used Ansible to automate live asset discovery and focused heavily on defensive automation — ensuring every run validates prerequisites before touching a system.
+I used Ansible to automate live asset discovery and focused heavily on defensive automation, ensuring every run validates prerequisites before touching a system.

 As the playbooks evolved, I layered in:
   - Advanced fact gathering